alena-resh/jslessons_public/README.md

 # jslessons_public
-Hi, in this repository you can find my favorite homeworks from QA automation school :)
+Hi, in this repository you can find my favorite homeworks from RedRover.school (QA automation - JavaScript) :)